Class Procedures

 -- A different test form will be used for retakes.

--- When they are ready to take the test, students must submit all completed chapter practices, checked and corrected from the answer keys online.
+-- When they are ready to take the test, students must submit all of the questions on each of the chapter practices, checked and corrected from the answer keys online.
+All math work must be shown.

 -- When they are ready to take the test, students must submit the chapter work (book problems) if it was not completed originally.